TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/08-external-services.md

   await transporter.sendMail({
     from: env.FROM_EMAIL,
     to: userEmail,
-    subject: 'Welcome to Tributestream - Your Memorial is Ready',
+    subject: 'Welcome to Tributestream - Your Event is Ready',
     html: emailTemplate
   });
 }